aaltsys/doc-server3/install/01_Appleboot.rst

 Apple First Boot Instructions
 ###############################

-Before installing Xentyal on your machine, there are several steps you should take in the apple OS first.
+The Apple OS-X should be minimally configured prior to installing an additional OS on the machine.
+These include installing the Google Chrome browser and the rEFInd boot manager.

 Installing Google Chrome
 ============================

-You'll want to install Google Chrome for your server, as it will be useful later on.

-This is a quick step by step instructional on how to install Google Chrome on a mac.
+Follow these step by step instructions to install Google Chrome on OS-X:

 #.
-First you'll need to download the installer file at https://www.google.com/chrome?brand=CHMO#eula
+Download the installer file at https://www.google.com/chrome/browser
 #.
-Next, open the file called Google Chrome.dmg once it's finished downloading.
+Launch file :file:`Google Chrome.dmg` from the downloads.
 #.
 In the window that opens, drag the Chrome icon into the Application folder.
 #.
-When you first open Chrome, the finder will ask if you want to open the Application downloaded from the internet. click open.
+When first opening Chrome, the Finder will ask if you want to open the
+   Application downloaded from the Internet.
+Click open.
 #.
-Unmount the Google Chrome disk image on your Desktop by right clicking it and choosing "Eject"
+Unmount the Google Chrome disk image on your Desktop by right clicking it and
+   choosing "Eject".

 Install rEFInd and Linux
 =============================